ietf-wg-alto/draft-ietf-alto-path-vector/basic.md

 # Specification: Basic Data Types {#Basic}

+## ANE Name {#ane-name-spec}

+An ANE Name is encoded as a JSON string with the same format as that of the type PIDName (Section 10.1 of {{RFC7285}}).

+The type ANEName is used in this document to indicate a string of this format.

 ## ANE Domain {#ane-domain-spec}

 The ANE domain associates property values with the Abstract Network Elements